-Here's your quick and easy angler starter kit for when you or someone you know is just beginning.
+Here's your quick and easy starting fishing kit for when you or someone you know is just beginning.

 A lot of times when someone tries a new hobby, it takes a certain amount of time and enjoyment to turn it into a regular thing.
 You don't want to get stranded without the right basic gear to be successful, but you also don't want to waste money or effort using things that aren't that reliable.